Information for scholarship award holders

-Follow the links below for information relating to your type of scholarship, including funder expectations, how to apply for any additional funding allowances, and what to do if you need to take a leave of absence.
+Follow the links below for information relating to your sponsor, including funder expectations, how to apply for any additional funding allowances, and what to do if you need to take a leave of absence.

 Payment of scholarships

-If your scholarship includes a maintenance allowance this will be paid directly in to your bank account in four equal quarterly instalments, in advance.
+If your scholarship includes a maintenance allowance this will be paid in advance directly into your bank account in four equal quarterly instalments.
 All scholarship maintenance payments are exempt from income tax and National Insurance contributions.

 You will be asked to provide your bank details at the pre-registration stage.
-If you have not provided your bank details at this stage, or need to update them, you can do so by following the instructions on the Finance webpages.
-If your bank details change you can re-enter your new details up to five working days prior to the payment due date.
+If you haven't yet provided your bank details, or need to update them, then follow the instructions on the Finance webpages.
+You can change your bank details up to five working days prior to the payment due date.